 This gene encodes a CCCH-type zinc finger protein that is thought to prevent infection by retroviruses.
 Studies of the rat homolog indicate that the protein may primarily function to inhibit viral gene expression and induce an innate immunity to viral infection.
 Alternative splicing occurs at this locus and two variants, each encoding distinct isoforms, are described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ZC3HAV1 Gene

 ZC3HAV1 (Zinc Finger CCCH-Type Containing, Antiviral 1) is a Protein Coding gene.
-Among its related pathways are Oncogenic MAPK signaling and HIV Life Cycle.
+Diseases associated with ZC3HAV1 include T Cell Deficiency.
+Among its related pathways are HIV Life Cycle and Oncogenic MAPK signaling.
 Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is PARP12.

 UniProtKB/Swiss-Prot for ZC3HAV1 Gene